Sonic Generations (PlayStation 3, Xbox 360, Windows)

 Internal Object Names

-The game has a XML file which stores the name of each level object in Japanese, which will never seen in normal gameplay.
+The game has a XML file which stores the name of each level object in Japanese, which are never seen in normal gameplay.
 The XML file organizes the objects by category, so it was possibly used by Sega/Sonic Team's level editor.

 The dump of XML file is available in the Notes page.